Let Faith Crowd Out Fear: 5 Bible Verses for Courage & CalmFeb 14, 2023

 God has not given us a spirit of fear & timidity, but of power, love, and self-discipline.
 2 Timothy 1:7

-Notes: This verse reveals the true origins of fear.
+This verse reveals the true origins of fear.
 It isn’t from God, but rather it is a tool used by evil to steal our hope, joy, strength, and faith.
-Also, it takes self-discipline to turn your focus away from fear and toward faith.
+Also, this verse reminds us that it takes self-discipline to turn the focus away from fear and toward faith.
 Don’t expect this to be easy when you are stressed!
 Do it anyway!

-Notes: This is a reminder to put our fears in perspective, i.e., measure them against the Creator of all time and space.
+Notes: This is a reminder to put our fears in perspective, i.e., measure them against the massive power of the Creator of all time and space.
 Oftentimes we build earthly situations—and/or intimidating men and women—up into supernatural villains in our minds; we give them power they don’t have by doing this.
-If we want to take power away from our fears, we must measure them side by side against God.
-Then they no longer seem so intimidating.
+If we want to take power away from our fears, we must measure them side by side against our all-powerful God.
+Then, they no longer seem so intimidating.

 Don’t be afraid.
 Just stand still and watch the Lord rescue you today.
 The Lord Himself will fight for you.
 Exodus 14:13-14

-Notes: These verses are especially comforting when we are feeling too weak, confused, or over-matched to fight for ourselves.
+These verses are especially comforting when we are feeling too weak, confused, or over-matched to fight for ourselves.
 These verses paint a great visual for us to turn to when our knees are absolutely trembling in some situation in which we don’t necessarily have a lot of control.
 These verses say to not be afraid in such situations.
-They say to watch the Lord rescue us.
+They say we don't need control!
+They say the Lord will handle it; they say to watch the Lord rescue us.

 God is our refuge and strength, always ready to help in times of trouble.
 So we will not fear when the earthquakes come, and the mountains crumble into the sea.
 Let the oceans roar and foam.
 Let the mountains tremble as the waters surge!
 Psalm 46:1-3